 The scale, quality and robustness of the Heartbeat dataset opens up the potential to understand how we work—and why we work in the way we do—in ways that weren’t possible before.

-From uncovering insights about generational and demographic differences, to predicting business performance and employee turnover, Heartbeat empowers organisations around the world with 21st Century analytics to help their people reach their full potential.
+From uncovering insights about generational and demographic differences, to predicting business performance and employee turnover, Heartbeat empowers organizations around the world with 21st Century analytics to help their people reach their full potential.

-Want to learn more about the research behind the Peakon methodology?
+Want to learn more about the research behind the Workday Peakon Employee Voice methodology?

 Get The Psychology of Employee Engagement eBook